CandombeAnDo/candombeando.github.io/content/english/projects.md

         text :  "https://musicscience.net/projects/iemp/"
     content : "The project aim was to develop a better understanding of how groups of people coordinate behavior within a musical context, considering a broad range of musical cultures."

 # project item
-  - name : "Iniciación a la documentación y análisis del candombe afro–montevideano (CSIC, 1995-1996)" content : "In this project, the analysis of music interpretation was addressed through multimodal signal processing techniques, taking the Afro-Uruguayan Candombe as a case study."

-# project item
   - name : "Iniciación a la documentación y análisis del candombe afro–montevideano (CSIC, 1995-1996)"